 There is an Australian variety called ‘Pink Icicles’ which is more a sugar pink colour and very pretty.

-Both wagnerianas are available.
+Both wagnerianas are unavailable but ‘Pink Icicles is available.
 ‘Pink Icicles’ is listed on its own.